AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/ManyBodyWavefunctions.md

 ## The 1D Fermi Gas

-Let's consider perhaps the simplest many particle system one can think of: non-interacting particles on a ring.
+Let's consider perhaps the simplest many particle system one can think of: noninteracting particles on a ring.
 If the ring has circumference $L$, the single particle eigenstates are

 $$
 	\label{quantum_statistics_spstates}